-Associates' Health and Welfare Plan c/o Walmart People Services 508 SW 8th St Bentonville, AR 72716-3600 (800) 421-1362
+Mail Stop 3610 Plan Administrator Senior Vice President, U.S. Benefits Associates' Health and Welfare Plan 508 SW 8th St Mail Stop #3610 Bentonville, AR 72716-3610 (479) 621-2058

 QUALIFYING EVENTS

 COBRA continuation coverage is a continuation of Plan coverage when it would otherwise end because of a life event.
 This is also called a "qualifying event."
 Specific qualifying events are listed below.
 After a qualifying event, COBRA continuation coverage must be offered to each person who is a "qualified beneficiary."
 You, your spouse, and your dependent children could become qualified beneficiaries if coverage under the Plan is lost because of the qualifying event.